natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Tornado%20GR.1.md

 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in the bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->
 '''Pros:'''

-* Variable sweep wing
+* Variable sweep wing, can be used as a fighter after bombing if necessary
-* Large payload
+* Large payload and is supersonic
-* Advanced weapons
-* Supersonic
+* Unlike other Tornado bombers, can carry TV bombs, including 1 ton versions
+* Although it's slower than other Tornado bombers, it is also much more stable

 '''Cons:'''

-* Can struggle in air-to-air combat
+* Can struggle in air-to-air combat, doesn't have as many countermeasures as the rest of British planes at the tier to compensate
 * High fuel consumption
-* Bombs severely limit its maximum speed to about Mach 1.05
+* Full bombing loadout severely limit its maximum speed to about Mach 1.05
+* TV bombs cannot even be dropped above Mach 1
-* No search radar
+* No search radar for planning around enemies
+* Can destroy itself by rolling too much if "New boosters" are equipped

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->